demisto/content/Packs/Phishing/README.md

+`Note`: For the Phishing Alerts use case, see the [Phishing Alerts Investigation pack](https://xsoar.pan.dev/docs/reference/packs/Phishing-Alerts).

 Phishing emails are one of the most frequent, easily executable, and harmful security attacks that organizations – regardless of size – face today.
 High-volume, persistent phishing alerts are a time sink to manage, with incident response requiring coordination between multiple security products and communications with end users.
 With the Phishing content pack, you can significantly reduce the time your security analysts spend on phishing alerts and standardize the way you manage phishing incidents.
 This content pack includes playbooks that: